vyperlang/vyper/vyper/context/README.md

 are defined in the modules within [`context/types/meta`](types/meta).
 See the docstrings there for more information.

-#### Castable Types
+#### Type Definitions

-A **castable type** is a type that has been assigned to a variable, literal, or other value.
-Castable types are typically derived from pure types.
+A **type definition** (or just definition) is a type that has been assigned to a specific variable, literal, or other value.
+Definition objects are typically derived from pure types.
 They include additional information such as the constancy, visibility and scope of the associated value.

-A pure type always has a corresponding castable type.
-However, not all castable types have a pure type, e.g. arrays and tuples.
+A pure type always has a corresponding type definition.
+However, not all type definitions have a pure type, e.g. arrays and tuples.

-Comparing a castable type to it's related pure type will always evaluate true.
+Comparing a definition to it's related pure type will always evaluate `True`.
-Comparing two castabled types of the same class can sometimes evaluate false depending on certain attributes.
-All castable type classes are subclasses of `BaseType`.
+Comparing two definitions of the same class can sometimes evaluate false depending on certain attributes.
+All definition classes are subclasses of `BaseTypeDefinition`.

-Additionally, literal values sometimes have multiple _potential types_.
-In this case, a membership check determines if the literal is valid by comparing the list of potential types against an explicitely casted type.
+Additionally, literal values sometimes have multiple _potential type definitions_.
+In this case, a membership check determines if the literal is valid by comparing the list of potential types against a specific type.

 #### Abstract Types

-An **abstract type** is an inherited class shared by two or more castable type classes.
-Abstract types may not be directly assigned to any values.
+An **abstract type** is an inherited class shared by two or more definition classes.
+Abstract types do not implement any functionality and may not be directly assigned to any values.
 They are used for broad type checking, in cases where e.g. a function expects any numeric value, or any bytes value.
 All abstract type classes are subclasses of `AbstractDataType`.

 ### Namespace